 Later that year, Western's School of Business Administration was formally established, although its location in what is euphemistically described in official histories as the "lower hall of University College" was unchanged.
-The following year the school moved off-campus to Goodholme, the former residence of James D. Good, co-founder of Supertest Petroleum.
+The following year, the school moved off-campus to Goodholme, the former residence of James D. Good, co-founder of Supertest Petroleum.
 It quickly began to outgrow that space, too.
 Once again Dr. Hall reached out to his friend, this time to chair a fundraising campaign to build a new home for the business school.

 Richard G. personally donated \$8,000 to the campaign.
 The lead donation of \$242,000, however, came from the Richard Ivey Foundation, which he had established with his son on Dec.
-31, 1947 for exactly this kind of purpose.
+31, 1947, for exactly this kind of purpose.
 "When the campaign came along, the foundation undertook to pick up our commitment," Richard M. said.
 "When the foundation was established, my father designated myself and himself as co-founders.
 That was his method of getting me involved with philanthropy."

-The foundation name incorporated both father Richard G. and son Richard M., and later grandson Richard W. "My father was very insistent when the University decided to name the actual building it was to be just Richard Ivey, not Richard G. Ivey."
+The foundation name incorporated both father Richard G. and son Richard M., and later grandson Richard W. "My father was very insistent when the University decided to name the actual building that it was to be just Richard Ivey, not Richard G. Ivey."

 After graduating from Western in 1947, Richard M. studied law at Osgoode Hall in Toronto, was admitted to the bar and joined his father's firm in 1950, becoming a full partner 10 years later.

 More and more, though, the Iveys were becoming lawyers whose attention was directed mainly to entrepreneurial activities and philanthropy.
 In 1951, they bought control of Northern Life, the insurance company, and two decades later, through another branch of the family's commercial interests, they redeveloped the Northern Life property and adjacent parcels to build the twin office towers on Wellington Street between Dundas and King Streets.

-In 1974, Richard G. died at age 82; his wife and his brother Charles each died later the same year.
+In 1974, Richard G. died at age 82; his wife and his brother, Charles, each died later the same year.
 Shortly thereafter, the Richard branch of the Iveys sold Northern Life, while the Charles branch sold Emco.
 From then on, the two family groups pursued separate business interests.
-For the Richard Iveys, those interests were farther and farther from home - distribution, financial, manufacturing and real estate operations across North America and in Europe, corporate and non-profit directorships across the country.
+For the Richard Iveys, those interests were farther and farther from home - distribution, financial, manufacturing, and real estate operations across North America and in Europe, and corporate and non-profit directorships across the country.

-There was another newcomer in the family businesses.
+Beginning in the 1980s and '90s, the next generation became engaged in the Ivey family enterprises.
 Richard William graduated with his business administration degree from Western in 1972, received a law degree from the University of Toronto in 1975 and spent six years with the Toronto law firm of Tory, Tory, DesLauriers & Binnington before returning to London.
-His interests were more on the business side than law and as his father gradually retired he took over the various senior family offices.
-In 1991 he succeeded his father as chairperson of Livingston, a North American logistics company.
+His interests were more on the business side than law and, as his father gradually retired, he took over the various senior family offices.
+In 1991, he succeeded his father as chairperson of Livingston, a North American logistics company.
+His sister, Rosamond, graduated from Ivey in 1982, joined the investment community in Toronto, and, in 1998, went on to become the chair of the family foundation, among many other philanthropic involvements.